Chuckie Campbell: Career

-In September 2014, Campbell took home two All WNY Music Awards, one for Best New Artist (all genres) and the other for Best Rapper/Hip Hop Performer.
+In September 2014, Campbell won two All WNY Music Awards, one for Best New Artist (all genres) and the other for Best Rapper/Hip Hop Performer.
 In December 2014, Campbell signed a booking deal with Deep Thinka Records out of Buffalo, New York.
-In 2016, Campbell took home Best of Buffalo Awards for Best Hip Hop Artist and Best Original Music.
+In 2016, Campbell won Best of Buffalo Awards for Best Hip Hop Artist and Best Original Music.
+His second album, Taking Back Tomorrow, was released in 2018 and features Ras Kass, Talib Kweli, Quadir Lateef, Heidi Feek, Nicole Atkins, Iesha Green, and Mad Dukez, among others.
+It garnered positive reviews from Ellenwood-EP, Most Addictive Music, The Word is Bond, and Empty Lighthouse Magazine.
+Layla Klamt of Guardian Liberty Voice praised Campbell for "tell[ing] the story of the new hip hop, which has room for all races, creeds, and even genres of music" and for "fus[ing] classical music, country and pop."